USS Spear: World War II Pacific operations

 Following outfitting at Seattle, Washington, and shakedown off the California coast.
 Spear joined a convoy on 25 March 1944 and sailed from San Francisco as an escort.
 Five days later, she was ordered to proceed independently to Hawaii.
 The minesweeper conducted training exercises there until 3 May when she was assigned escort duty for convoys carrying troops and supplies to advance bases in the Marshall Islands at Majuro, Eniwetok, and Kwajalein.

 Supporting the Guam assault

-On 17 July, the minesweeper was attached to a convoy of LST's and preceded to a rendezvous point just south of Guam for the impending amphibious assault on that island.
+On 17 July, the minesweeper was attached to a convoy of LST's and proceeded to a rendezvous point just south of Guam for the impending amphibious assault on that island.
 The minesweeper was then assigned patrol duties in the transport screen off Orote Point.
 On 28 July, Spear had to maneuver to avoid enemy shellfire from the beach.
 During the remainder of the campaign, she escorted oilers on their nightly retirement from the assault area and conducted antisubmarine searches.
 She then returned to Pearl Harbor and resumed escort trips to advance bases.